allardjun/interviewScheduler/README.md

 1. __FOLDERNAME/forBot_StudentRequestList.xlsx__ contains:
  - student names,
  - student properties "asterisk": 0 or 1 to prioritize preferences
- - student property "W": 0 or 1 for woman, non-gender-binary or non-gender-declared
+ - student property "W": 1 for woman, non-gender-binary or non-gender-declared
  - names of requested faculty, separated by commas.
 These will be fuzzy-compared, so minor typos and missing first names are usually ok.

 2. __FOLDERNAME/forBot_FacultyAvailabilityMatrix.xls__ contains: